trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/integrations/accounting-integrations/Indirect-Accounting-Integrations.md

 # Overview

-Along with the direct integrations Expensify supports, there's also an option to integrate with other accounting solutions via a flat-file import.
+Along with the direct integrations Ieatta supports, there's also an option to integrate with other accounting solutions via a flat-file import.

-When you set up one of these accounting packages in Expensify, we will automatically create and add a relevant export template.
+When you set up one of these accounting packages in Ieatta, we will automatically create and add a relevant export template.
 The template will allow you to quickly and easily transfer expense and report data to your accounting package.

 # How to Set Up an Indirect Accounting Integration